 The TMA folds so the Impact Face is very close to the mounting location (p.
-23, Figure 25).
+25, Figure 25).
 If you are not using a standard Socket Receiver Hitch Underride skip to Step 8.

 Temporarily position the Underride Socket Receiver under truck frame as shown (p.
-13, Figure 8) and check for interference concerns.
+11, Figure 8) and check for interference concerns.
 Interference concerns with tail lights, springs, dump bodies (in the folded or unfolded positions), etc., shall be corrected before proceeding.

-3) Underride Assembly
+3. Underride Assembly

 With the truck at its actual driving weight and parked on a level surface, measure the distance from the ground to the bottom of the truck frame.
 A distance of 28±1" [711±25 mm] is required.
 Spacer Tubes may be added to the bottom of the frame to achieve this height (p.
-14, Figure 10).
+12, Figure 10).

-Important: The truck's springs may settle with the weight of the TMA, sometimes as much as 2" [50 mm].
+The truck's springs may settle with the weight of the TMA, sometimes as much as 2" [50 mm].
 Adjust the height to compensate for anticipated settling.

 Measure from the back end of the frame forward to the rear-most leaf spring hanger.
 Look for any obstruction on the bottom of the frame that could interfere with the Socket Receiver.
-A minimum of 12" [305 mm] is required from the back end of the frame forward to the rear-most leaf spring hanger (p.
-52).
+A minimum of 12" [305 mm] is required from the back end of the frame forward to the rear-most leaf spring hanger (refer to Underride Assembly provided in customer reference drawings).

-Position the Socket Receiver at the rear end of the frame so that the 3" x 15-1/4" [76 x 387 mm] flat bar is along the outside of the frame member and the Socket Receiver Assembly is flush with the end of frame.
-If spacers are required, weld them to the Socket Receiver and lap the Spacer Splices (pieces of 3/8" x 2" x 4" [10 x 51 x 103 mm] flat bar) across the Socket Receiver and Spacer at the rear-most location (p.
-52).
+Position the Socket Receiver at the rear end of the frame so that the 3" $\times$ 15-1/4" [76 $\times$ 387 mm] flat bar is along the outside of the frame member and the Socket Receiver Assembly is flush with the end of frame.
+If spacers are required, weld them to the Socket Receiver and lap the Spacer Splices (pieces of 3/8" $\times$ 2" $\times$ 4" [10 $\times$ 51 $\times$ 103 mm] flat bar) across the Socket Receiver and Spacer at the rear-most location (refer to Impact Face Assembly provided in customer reference drawings).
 The top of the Socket Receiver shall be 28±1" [711±25 mm] from the level ground for proper system height (p.
-14, Figure 10).
+12, Figure 10).

-Weld the Socket Receiver to the bottom of the truck frame with the 3" x 15-1/4" [76 x 387 mm] flat bar on the outer side of the frame (p.
-14, Figure 10).
+Weld the Socket Receiver to the bottom of the truck frame with the 3" $\times$ 15-1/4" [76 $\times$ 387 mm] flat bar on the outer side of the frame (p.
+12, Figure 10).